texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 - Modify the Hello World program so that it prints, "Hello \<Your Name\> and \<Your Partners Name\>".

-For example, if your name is Justine and your partner is Justin, it would display, Hello World and Justine and Justin.
+For example, if your name is Justine and your partner is Justin, it would display, Hello Justine and Justin.

 - Next, add a second line of text that says, "Programming is actually pretty fun when you get right down to it."